loneicewolf/nls_933w_dll/README.md

 <div align="center">
 <h3>$\textcolor{red}{\textsf{ MALWARE AHEAD!
 IF YOU  DO NOT  KNOW WHAT THAT IS - LEAVE}}$ </h3>
-This repository is dedicated to the theoretical research and analysis of the REPLACE_NAME malware.
-For safety reasons, the actual malware samples are not included here.
-They can be found in my other repository focused on REPLACE_RELATED_REPO.
-Additionally, for related research, you might want to check my other repositories.
+This repository is dedicated to the theoretical research and analysis of the NLS_933W.DLL malware.
+For safety reasons, actual malware samples are located in another branch listed at the end of this page.
+Please read the Disclaimer carefully; by continuing to scroll down, you agree to its terms.
+Additionally, for related research, you may want to check my other repositories.

   Yours sincerely,

 *Will*